 Learning via mobile applications makes for a more interesting, interactive experience for students.
 Kids learn in different ways, and not all can absorb and retain information by reading books.
 Hands-on tools such as videos and illustrations keep the student engaged.
 There are games, activities, and flashcards they can utilize, helping them to retain the information later.
 Learning via mobile apps provides teachers with the opportunity to gain immediate feedback on what a student is or is not understanding, and can intervene quickly.

 Mobile apps in education are a cost-saving method as well.
 Rather than having students purchase expensive hardcover books they won’t finish during the semester, teachers are able to create course packs and incorporate articles and studies from various books, for much less money.
-The students don’t have to carry heavy backpacks and can find all of their course material in the library on their tablet.
+The students don’t have to carry heavy backpacks and can find all of their course material in the library on their tablets.
 They are able to read, make notes, highlight, look up words and submit assignments through the mobile app.

 With the high student to teacher ratio, it can be hard for teachers to reach and interact with each student.
 Using the mobile app, they are able to impart information, notify them of assignments and notes, and answer questions that may arise after school hours.
-Teachers and school officials are more accessible to students and their parents, and can offer assistance when contacted.
-This technology also opens students eyes to different career options, and encourages them to expand their horizons.
+Teachers and school officials are more accessible to students and their parents and can offer assistance when contacted.
+This technology also opens student’s eyes to different career options and encourages them to expand their horizons.
 Mobile apps in education are necessary if children are going to learn efficiently and effectively in this technology era.